kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 As described, this logic works its way through the app's view hierarchy to push to an `EmployeeViewController` for the selected search result.
 If for some reason the view cannot be presented, return `false`.

 Okay, time to build and run!
 Once the app opens, select **Cary Iowa** then go to the home screen.
 Activate Spotlight and search for **Brent Reid**, when the result appears select it.
 The app will open and you will quickly see it transition from Cary's record to Brent's.
 Excellent work!

 The next step will be indexing *all* employee to make them searchable without having previously viewed them.

 ## Index All The Things!

 Now that previously viewed records are being indexed, you're not far off from indexing the entire employee database.
 You might be thinking, why didn't I do this first?
 Well, recall that `NSUserActivity` is the first step you should take when making content searchable.
 By using activities you gain content ranking.

-Hypothetically speaking, say that an employee the same name as a popular actress.
+Hypothetically speaking, say that an employee has the same name as a popular actress.
 When searching in Spotlight for that name, the user will likely be given the the actress's IMDB page as the first result.
 However, if they frequently visit that employee's record in your app, it is possible that iOS will rank that result higher than IMDB.
-Remember that a common usage pattern is users returning to records they've previously viewed.
+Remember that users often want to return to records they've previously viewed.

 Start by opening **EmployeeExt.swift** and add the following line to the computed property `attributeSet`, right above the return statement.